Charlie DeSalvo: Character background

-Charlie comes to regard MacLeod and Richie as friends, and also becomes friendly with Joe Dawson, owned of Joe's Blues Bar and secretly a Watcher who monitors immortals and aids the Highlander at times.
+Charlie comes to regard MacLeod and Richie as friends, and also becomes friendly with Joe Dawson, owner of Joe's Blues Bar and secretly a Watcher who monitors immortals and aids the Highlander at times.
 Charlie is grateful to MacLeod for keeping the dojo operational and not simply selling it, despite its low profits.
 At the same time, he is aware MacLeod keeps much hidden, saying, "When I was in the SEALS, I saw guys with eyes like yours.
 The lifers, the ones who'd got in too many battles and never came all the way back...
 One day I'm gonna find out what you're all about."
 Charlie eventually becomes openly frustrated with MacLeod's secrecy, remarking, "You always say it's nothing and it's always something."

 In "The Zone" (1993), MacLeod decides to enter the Zone for his own agenda and Charlie insists on accompanying him, despite knowing it will trigger painful memories.
 After seeing Zone crime leader Canaan (Santino Buda) giving guns to boys, Charlie rallies several residents to defy him, saying "I know you're afraid.
 That's what this is all about.
 You don't have to be afraid...
 You make the choices, not him."

-In "Revenge of the Sword" (1993), Charlie's former pupil Jimmy Sang (Dustin Nguyen) filming part of a movie in the dojo.
+In "Revenge of the Sword" (1993), Charlie's former pupil Jimmy Sang (Dustin Nguyen) is filming part of a movie in the dojo.
 Jimmy gives Charlie a small role in the film and then asks him to come to Los Angeles for more stunt work and other opportunities.
 Realizing he does not need wealth or to own his own business to feel accomplished, Charlie says, "I like where I am."